 Federal laws set the amount of rent that assisted and public housing residents must pay.
 The amount of rent depends on your income.
 The rent for most tenants in public and assisted housing is either 30 percent of your income after certain deductions are made, or the minimum rent set by the housing authority.
 You must have proof of income when you apply and you must report income increases when they happen.
 If your income decreases, the rent usually decreases.
 Recertification of income and rent is done once a year, but you need to report income and family changes according to the housing program rules.
 A rent overcharge can be a defense to an eviction court case.
-If you have questions about your reporting requirements or eviction defenses, you should contact a lawyer or your local legal services office (see "Legal Services Offices in Minnesota Listed by County" on page 70).
+If you have questions about your reporting requirements or eviction defenses, you should contact a lawyer or your local legal services office at 1-(877) 696-6529.